Malaysia has so much to offer digital nomads who are looking for an interesting, multicultural, and dynamic country to be based in while they work.

 Due to a complex and messy mix of British colonial-era laws banning homosexuality and a traditional, conservative Muslim government, Malaysia is not a welcoming country to LGBTQ+ people, and homosexuality is currently still criminalized.

 Trans people also face violence and no legal support to speak of.
 There’s also little support from within the government and the general public to exact change.

 While there are active gay communities, particularly in Penang and Kulaur Lumpar, and many LGBTQ travellers do travel to Malaysia, it’s very much up to the individual whether they’re comfortable in this situation.

 Do I Need to Learn the Language?

-No. While it’s nice to learn some helpful phrases, it isn’t unusual for people to speak four languages or more in this multinational country, including English.
+No. While learning some helpful phrases is nice, it isn’t unusual for people to speak four languages or more in this multinational country, including English.
 You can absolutely get by without learning anything but having a phrasebook handy will help you out if you do run into any issues.